-We decided to join in on the trend and in Auckland we found accepting people, picturesque nature, creative design stores, plenty of cute cafes (frequented by even cuter Kiwi guys and girls) and of course a small but vibrant gay nightlife scene!
+We decided to join in on the trend, and in Auckland, we found accepting people, picturesque nature, creative design stores, plenty of cute cafes (frequented by even cuter Kiwi guys and girls), and, of course, a small but vibrant gay nightlife scene!

-One of the best ways to experience Gay Auckland is with a local, the only problem is kiwis are extremely shy and will almost never cross the room to say Hi.
-Who would have figured in a country known for dare-devil sports, testosterone-fuelled DIY attitudes and hulking rugby players?
+One of the best ways to experience Gay Auckland is with a local; the only problem is kiwis are extremely shy and will rarely cross the room to say “Hi”… Who would have figured in a country known for dare-devil sports, testosterone-fuelled DIY attitudes, and hulking rugby players?

-While in the long, beautiful summer days it is easy to meet gay locals in the parks, beaches and cafes.
+While in the long, beautiful summer days, it is easy to meet gay locals in the parks, beaches, and cafes.
 In the bitterly cold winters, you might want to turn to gay dating apps to meet a friendly local in Auckland.

-No matter where your interests lie, Gay Auckland offers an adventure like no other with nature, nightlife, wine, beaches, culture and more…
+No matter where your interests lie, Gay Auckland offers an adventure like no other with nature, nightlife, wine, beaches, culture, and more…

 In this article we will cover...

 - Attractions in Gay Auckland

 Being gay does not define which attraction you most want to see in each city, and most queer travelers will simply want to check out the top things to see in Auckland during the day!
 There are so many things to do here, and we just couldn’t keep our list short and concise.

 We know locals from Auckland are sick of everyone saying there is nothing to do and boarding the next flight to Queenstown or Christchurch to explore the South Island.
 Though in the depths of winter when Queenstown Pride is on, they make an exception and will likely be joining you.